siddharth-prabhu/siddharth-prabhu.github.io/_pages/index.md

 ## About

 I am a Ph.D. candidate in Chemical Engineering at [Lehigh University](https://engineering.lehigh.edu/chbe), working with [Dr. Kothare](https://engineering.lehigh.edu/faculty/mayuresh-v-kothare) and [Dr. Rangarajan](https://engineering.lehigh.edu/faculty/srinivas-rangarajan).
-I did my Masters in Rutgers University under the supervision of [Dr Ierapetritou](https://www.mierapetritou.com/) and my undergraduate from Institute of Chemical Technology, Mumbai, India.
+I completed my Master's degree at Rutgers University under the guidance of [Dr Ierapetritou](https://www.mierapetritou.com/) and my undergraduate studies at the Institute of Chemical Technology (ICT), Mumbai, India.

 My research lies at the intersection of dynamic process modeling, optimization and scientific machine learning.
 In particular,

 - Constrained Nonlinear Optimization
 - Parameter estimation of ordinary (partial) differential equations